Pixocoin/Pixo-Cash/README.md

 ## Acknowledgments

 * Hat tip to anyone who's code was used!
-* All the people that helped with my coin and all the parents to my coins!
+* All the people that helped with my coin and all the parents to my coin!
 * Inspiration - Bitcoin, Satoshi Nakamoto, Charlie Lee, and all others!

 ## Donations